RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 FRED does not recognized the KryoFlux
 -------------------------------------

-If the FRED does not recongize the KryoFlux, it is likely an issue that Windows 10 has with the driver.
+If the FRED does not recognize the KryoFlux, it is likely an issue that Windows 10 has with the driver.
 To fix this issue:

 1. Open the Device Manager